-Pokemon Black and White Volume 13 is a manga based on the Pokemon Black and Pokemon White video games.
+Pokemon Adventures Diamond and Pearl Platinum Volume 10 is a manga based on the Pokemon Diamond and Pokemon Pearl video games.
 The manga was written by Hidenori Kusaka, and the art was done by Satoshi Yamamoto.
-Viz Media released this manga in North America through its VizKids imprint in 2013.
-Pokemon Black and White is rated “A,” which means that it is suitable for readers of all ages.
+Viz Media released this manga in North America through its VizKids imprint in 2014.
+Pokemon Adventures Diamond and Pearl Platinum is rated “A,” which means it is suitable for readers of all ages.

-I wrote this review after reading a copy of Pokemon Black and White Volume 13 that I checked out through the King County Library System.
+I wrote this review after reading a copy of Pokemon Adventures Diamond and Pearl Platinum Volume 10 that I checked out through the King County Library System.